Taduret/AI-Arena/README.md

 # AI-Arena
-Many AIs in one app
+Many AIs in one app, also with round table